gchq/stroom-docs/content/en/docs/proxy/proxy-api.md

 ## Application APIs

-These are the public APIs of the Stroom-Proxy application.
+These are the public APIs of the Stroom-Proxy application and are all available on the application port (which defaults to `8090`).
 Administrators may still want to restrict access to specific endpoints, e.g. making the `/datafeed` API public, but limiting the REST API to within the Stroom estate as the REST APIs are typically called by other Stroom-Proxy instances.